exocore3/freeCodeCamp/guide/english/agile/acceptance-criteria/index.md

 Acceptance criteria can be viewed as an instrument to protect the Delivery Team.
 When the Delivery Team commits to a fixed set of stories in the Sprint planning they commit to fixed set of acceptance criteria as well.
 This helps to avoid scope creep.

 Consider the following situation: when accepting the user story the Product Owner suggests adding something that was not in the scope of the User story.
-In this case the Delivery team is in the position to reject this request (however small it might be) and ask the Product owner to create a new User story that can be taken care of in another Sprint.
+In this case the Delivery team is in the position to reject this request  and ask the Product owner to create a new User story that can be taken care of in another Sprint.

 #### More Information: